Mixxxxer/AgeRanger/README.md

 2. Duplicate check when adding new person
 3. Error Handling in PersonController to improve feedback to UI
 4. ModelState Validation and display on UI
-5. Sleek popups for when saving, delting or editing occured
+5. Sleek popups for when saving, deleting or editing occurred
 6. Confirmation dialogs where appropriate

 **Testing Things TODO**